 Eating raw oyster meat poses a greater risk of bacterial infection.

-Infections by these bacteria can lead to symptoms like diarrhea, vomiting, fever, and even more serious conditions, such as septicaemia — a serious blood infection that can cause death ().
+Infections by these bacteria can lead to symptoms like diarrhea, vomiting, fever, and even more serious conditions such as septicemia — a serious blood infection that can lead to death (

 Those who choose to eat raw oysters should be aware of these potential risks.
-At this time, there is no way to ensure that they’re safe to consume in their raw form, despite rigorous monitoring by both state and federal authorities.
+At this time, there is no way to ensure that raw oysters are safe to consume, despite rigorous monitoring by both state and federal authorities.

 Oysters contain an exceptionally high amount of zinc.
 While this mineral is important for health, consuming too much can be harmful.

-Though zinc toxicity is most often associated with supplements, eating too many oysters too frequently can lead to negative health effects, such as reduced levels of the minerals copper and iron that zinc competes with for absorption.
+Though zinc toxicity is most often associated with supplements, eating too many oysters too often can lead to negative health effects, such as reduced levels of the minerals copper and iron, which zinc competes with for absorption (

-Additionally, those who are allergic to seafood should avoid eating them.
+Additionally, those who are allergic to seafood or shellfish should avoid eating them.

-Summary Raw oysters can carry potentially harmful bacteria and viruses.
-Health organizations recommend that they be cooked before eating to avoid dangerous infections.
+Raw oysters can carry potentially harmful bacteria and viruses.
+Health organizations recommend eating cooked oysters rather than raw to avoid dangerous infections.